 Well, letting it go is sort of true.
 You never really "let it go," when it comes to the fear, but you can kind of learn to turn it into a flea and put it in a box and mail it to yourself and when it shows up, hit it with a hammer.
-You have have to just do it afraid.
+You have to just do it afraid.
 Yes, some people will hate your writing.
 Some people will hate YOU.
-Some of them will be exactly the piercing gaze that calls out every one of your writing (and even personal) flaws with nightmare precision.
-They will be exactly everything you are terrified of.
+Some of them will pierce you with exactly the horrible gaze that calls out every one of your writing (and even personal) flaws with nightmare precision.
+They will be absolutely everything you are terrified of.

-If you want the scrill, you have to do it anyway.
+If you want the scrill, you have to put your work out there anyway.

 |Image description: A pickle saying that they're kind of a big dill.|